-\$501-\$5,000 A written acknowledgment that contains the information described above, and a completed Form 8283 (Section A), filed with the return on which the deduction is claimed More than \$5,000 A written acknowledgment that contains the information described above, a completed Form 8283 (Section B) filed with the return on which the deduction is claimed, and a qualified appraisal.
-An exception applies (and only Form 8283 (Section A) is required) for publicly traded securities, inventory, certain qualified vehicles, and certain intellectual property More than \$500,000 A written acknowledgment that contains the information described above, a completed Form 8283 (Section B) filed with the return on which the deduction is claimed, and a qualified appraisal attached to the return on which the deduction is claimed
+\$501-\$5,000 A written acknowledgment that contains the information described above, and a completed Form 8283 (Section A), filed with the return on which the deduction is claimed.
+More than \$5,000 A written acknowledgment that contains the information described above, a completed Form 8283 (Section B) filed with the return on which the deduction is claimed, and a qualified appraisal.
+An exception applies (and only Form 8283 [Section A] is required) for publicly traded securities, inventory, certain qualified vehicles, and certain intellectual property.
+More than \$500,000 A written acknowledgment that contains the information described above, a completed Form 8283 (Section B) filed with the return on which the deduction is claimed, and a qualified appraisal attached to the return on which the deduction is claimed.
+An exception applies (and only Form 8283 [Section A] is required) for publicly traded securities, inventory, certain qualified vehicles, and certain intellectual property.

-If you provide services to a charitable organization and have unreimbursed out-of-pocket expenses related to these services, the contemporaneous written acknowledgement you receive should describe the services you provide (rather than the cash paid or property transferred) and otherwise meet the requirements for this acknowledgment.
+If you provide services to a charitable organization and have unreimbursed out-of-pocket expenses related to these services, the contemporaneous written acknowledgment you receive should describe the services you provide (rather than the cash paid or property transferred) and otherwise meet the requirements for this acknowledgment.
 You should also have adequate records to substantiate the amount of your expenditures.
 Consult your tax adviser for more information.